-□ Open the Switching &gt; QoS/Priority &gt; 802.1D/p Mapping dialog. □ To assign a traffic class to a VLAN priority, insert the associated value in the Traffic class column. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. classofservice dot1p-mapping 0 2 To assign a VLAN priority of 0 to traffic class 2. classofservice dot1p-mapping 1 2 To assign a VLAN priority of $1$ to traffic class $2$ . exit To change to the Privileged EXEC mode. show classofservice dot1p-mapping To display the assignment.
+ı ☐ Open the Switchin ☐ Open the Switching > QoS/Priority > 802.1D/p Mapping dialog. □ To assign a traffi column.
+To assign a traffic class to a VLAN priority, insert the associated value in the Traffic class column. ☐ Apply the setting ☐ Apply the settings temporarily.
+To do this, click the ✓ button. Ì enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. classofservice dot1p -mapping 0 2 To assign a VLAN priority of 0 to traffic class 2. classofservice dot1p -mapping 1 2 To assign a VLAN priority of 1 to traffic class 2. exit To change to the Privileged EXEC mode. show classofservice of dot1p-mapping To display the assignment.